K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_service_metering.md

 This document describes the development environment in which the Mongo-db service pack is installed.

-Mongo-db service pack installation shall be performed by referring to Mongo-DB installation document.
+Mongo-db service pack installation shall be performed by referring to the Mongo-DB installation document.

-Mongo-db service pack installation shall be performed by referring to Mongo-DB installation document.
+Mongo-db service pack installation shall be performed by referring to the Mongo-DB installation document.
 (For cf-abacus installation, refer to the Abacus installation guide provided separately.)

 ## <div id='5'/>1.3.
 References